joseeden/joeden/docs/023-Artificial-Intelligence/001-Machine-Learning/003-ML-Workflow.md

 </div>

-For simplicity, we won't be splitting the data sets into three.
-Instead, we'll only divide it into training and testing data sets.
+In the sample diagram above, the workflow begins with raw data, which is transformed into features and labels.

+- These are split into training, validation, and testing datasets.
+- Training and validation datasets are used for model training and hyperparameter tuning.
+- The testing dataset evaluates the final model.

+The process results in a trained model capable of generating predicted labels.

-## Scenario
+## Sample Scenario

 <div class='img-center'>